-Reduce power with collective as desired.
+1. Reduce power with collective as desired.
+Adjust carb heat as required.
 Observe airspeed limits.
 Maximum recommended airspeed is 110 KIAS except in smooth air.

 Do not initiate a descent with forward cyclic.
 This can produce a low-G condition.
 Always initiate a descent by lowering collective.